MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/relay/commanding/AppServiceConnection.md

 #### sendMessageAsync
 `public AsyncOperation<AppServiceResponse> sendMessageAsync(@NonNull Map<String, Object> messageMap)`

-Sends a message consisting of key/value pairs to the connected remote app service.
+Sends a message to the remote app service and begins listening for a response.
+This method should only be called after the connection was opened successfully.

 #### Parameters
 * `messageMap` a Map of the keys and values to send.